fbpx

 Lab Analysis

-Your sample is sent to the Precision Diagnostics’ laboratory for processing.
+Your sample is sent to the Precision Diagnostics’ lab for genetic analysis.

 Receive Your Report

-Your results will be ready in 4 to 6 weeks.
-You’ll receive an email and SMS notification once your report is available in our app, PreciseEHR.
+Get your personalized results in 4 to 6 weeks, you’ll receive an email and SMS notification once your report is available in our app, PreciseEHR

 Consult with an Expert